sylwiakszymanska/bank-app/README.md

-# bank-app
+### Bank app

-In order to start this app run (in main directory): npm install npm start
+In order to start this app run:

+In /frontend directory:
+>npm install

+In /backend directory:
+>npm install

+In root directory:
+>npm start